Gwillison415/js-classes-exercise/README.md

 *   **Booklists** and **Books** might need more methods than that.
 Try to think of more that might be useful.

 ### The Game (Homework)
 Pick one of three games: Chess, Poker, or Roshambo (rock, paper, scissors).
 Roshambo is the easiest, followed by Poker, then Chess.
+This will involve you deciding what classes to create, and what methods and properties they'll have.
+If you're struggling with the design, ask an instructor for help!

 * Your game should have a **Game** object shat should be responsible for keeping track of it's state
 	* State depends on the game, all games have players, but not all games have pieces, cards, or moves. try to plan out what your state will be first